songtitle:

 However on the recording no piano is heard, just guitar, bass, a little rhythm and the buzzer of the bus (special effects by Bob Farris).

+First release by Billy Graves was a poor monotonous rendition (the record was a #21 local breakout hit in Minnesota in May 1959).
 Surprisingly, this obscure record was picked up in Germany to be used for the debut record of Audrey Arno.
 She was

 a German-born singer/ dancer of a French/ Italian circus family.
 Audrey later